 Fueled by innovation through discovery, the Playground hosts a number of educational pursuits highlighting maker, STEM, gaming, virtual learning, accessibility, arts integration and more.
 The Playground provides a destination for attendees to explore, discover, participate and learn with like-minded individuals.

-The wall-to-wall creative energy within the SXSWedu Playground, hosted by LEGO Education, comes from the various elements that take place in the space including displays, talks and hands-on presentations.
+The wall-to-wall creative energy within the SXSWedu Playground, hosted by LEGO Education, Office Depot and VEX Robotics, comes from the various elements that take place in the space including displays, talks and hands-on presentations.